jonnigs/Tolvunarfraedi_2/README.md

 Projects from the course Tölvunarfræði 2 (Computer science 2).
 The course used Java and C++.
 Some of the Java classes use methods in classes from the [algs4 collection by princeton](https://algs4.cs.princeton.edu/code/).

+### 7. Verkefni

+1. Itterative implementation of the min() and max() methods for the Java class BTS.
+2. Java class v2 that measures how long it takes to look up a integer with BinarySearchST.java and prints out a plot.
+I start from 50.000 and go up to 5.000.000, jumping 50.000 each iteration.
+3. C++ program BST.
+Binary search tree that suports the methods put and contains.

 ### 5. Verkefni

 1. Java class MoreRandom.
 Wrote the method getRandomDoubleArray that makes a matrix of random Doubles.